martinstolz/veganised.co.uk/_posts/2013-11-17-red-velvet-cupcakes.md

 published: true
 ---

-*I love baking sweets.* Especially with healthy ingredients to create carefree treats.
+*I love baking sweets.* Especially with healthy ingredients to create guilt-free treats.
 Hope you enjoy these cupcakes as much as I did.
 Yes, they are Vegan, Low Carb and Gluten Free.

 <!--more-->